njtierney/ropensci-visdat/nick-ropensci-visdat.md

 # The Future of visdat

 There are some really exciting changes coming up for visdat.
 The first is making a plotly version of all of the figures that provides useful tooltips and interactivity.
 The second and third changes to bring in later down the track are to include the idea of visualising expectations, where the user can search their data for particular things, such as particular characters like "~" or values like -99, or -0, or conditions "x > 101", and visualise them.
 Another final idea is to make it easy to visually compare two dataframes of differing size.
-Finally, we want to work on of the final idea is to provide consistent palletes for particular datatypes.
+Finally, we want to work on of the final idea is to provide consistent palettes for particular datatypes.
 For example, character, numerics, integers, and datetime would all have different (and consistently different) colours.

+I am very interested to hear how people use visdat in their work, so if you have suggestions or feedback I would love to hear from you!
+The best way to leave feedback is by [filing an issue](), or perhaps sending me an email at nicholas [dot] tierney [at] gmail [dot] com.

+# The future of your R package?

+If you have an R package you should give some serious thought about submitting it to the rOpenSci through their onboarding process.
+There are very clear guidelines on their [onboarding github page](https://github.com/ropensci/onboarding).
+If you aren't sure about [package fit](https://github.com/ropensci/onboarding/blob/master/policies.md), you can submit a [pre-submission enquiry](https://github.com/ropensci/onboarding/issues?q=is%3Aissue+label%3A0%2Fpresubmission) - the editors are nice and friendly, and a positive experience awaits you!